 The Company currently holds the investments through the following structured vehicles: SOF-12 Resolve Bidco Limited, SOF-12 Resolve HedgeCo 1 Limited and SOF-12 Resolve HedgeCo 2 Limited.
-The funding of the investments was through intercompany loans granted to the various SPVs who ultimately acquired the underlying investments where return will be coming from for the Company.
+The funding of the investments was through intercompany loans granted to the various SPVs who ultimately acquired the underlying investments.